amarantha-k/cbas/_drafts/primer-beer.md

 ### Query 1 - Exact-Match Lookup ###
 The SQL++ language, like SQL, supports a variety of different predicates.
-For our next query, let's find the same brewery information but in a slightly simpler or cleaner way based only on the data:
+For the next query, let's find the same brewery information but in a slightly simpler or cleaner way based only on the data:

     SELECT VALUE bw
     FROM breweries bw